Why You Should Have a Home Lab

 - Modem: $

 Depends on your ISP and Internet service type.
 You may want to upgrade your modem to a more high performance model.
-Make sure it’s compatible with your ISPs requirements. - Router: $ – $$$
+Make sure it’s compatible with your ISPs requirements. - Router | Firewall: $ – $$$

-Depends on the quality router you get and the feature set (can also build your own pfSense router).
+Depends on the quality router you get and the feature set (can also build your own pfSense firewall).
 You should aim for a router with 802.1q VLAN support - 8 Port Managed Switch: $

 Gigabit managed switches with 802.1q are surprisingly affordable.
 Brands like Netgear will do just fine for the home network.
 Just make sure it’s managed. - Virtualization Server: $$ – $$$